-Before to start, Explore Arrow Diagramming Method (ADM) with our illustrated example video.
-See how ADM visually represents the sequence of project tasks and their dependencies, helping project teams identify the critical path and improve project planning.
+Before you begin, watch the video that illustrates an example.
+See how this tool visually represents the sequence of project tasks and their dependencies, aiding project teams in identifying the critical path and enhancing project planning.

 In the forward pass, we calculate the Start Dates of all the nodes.
 In the backward pass, the end node’s Start Date will be its Finish Date and the backward pass proceeds by subtracting the duration of the activities leading to the end node from the end node’s Finish Date to arrive at the Finish Dates for the preceding nodes.